 Depending on the particular subject, hosts may be requested to take part in the assessment of some student activities or outcomes.
-This may also include providing feedback on their performance.
+The Subject Learning Guide provides details on the assessment and you will be provided with clear instructions from the University on how to complete any assessment of student performance.
+You can also contact the University at any time for support.